Updated 26 October 2020

-Deliveries will only be accepted between 8am- 2pm Monday to Friday
+Deliveries to the University mailroom will only be accepted between 8am to 2pm Monday to Friday.

-The Universitys on-site Accounts Payable Office closed on Friday 20/03/20 and colleagues are home based.
-All invoices from this date should be sent in pdf format to APUOL@leeds.ac.uk.
+The Universitys onsite Accounts Payable Office closed on Friday 20 March 2020 and colleagues are home based.
+All invoices from this date should be emailed in pdf format to APUOL@leeds.ac.uk

 Paper documents sent to the University will not be actioned.

-All contact with the Accounts Payable department that does not relate to sending an invoice or statement should be made through APRequest@leeds.ac.uk
+All contact with the Accounts Payable department that does not relate to sending an invoice or statement should be emailed to APRequest@leeds.ac.uk

 The University is operating a normal accounts payable function with weekly payment runs.
 This will ensure payment of invoices received against delivered goods and services will be paid within agreed terms.

-For any general supplier queries please contact CentralPurchasing@adm.leeds.ac.uk
+For any general supplier queries please email CentralPurchasing@adm.leeds.ac.uk

 In the event of an emergency please contact the relevant member of our team directly: